nathanjnorris/nathanjnorris.github.io/_posts/2025-01-03-doof-stick.md

 In the first month, our cohort built a solid foundation in electronics, soldering, CAD, and 3D printing skills in weekly classes.
 Then in the second month we worked on our own projects, with weekly drop in session with our mentor.

-I went into the residency with the bringing a doof stick to life - a fun stick you would take to a bush doof (outdoor music festival) to add art to the dance floor.
+I went into the residency with the idea of bringing a doof stick to life - a fun stick you would take to a bush doof (outdoor music festival) to add art to the dance floor.
 It can also help your friends find their way back to you, as doofs are usually held in remote areas with little if any mobile coverage.

 I took inspiration for this project from Ruiz Brothers' [NeoPixel Infinity Mirror Coaster](https://learn.adafruit.com/infinity-mirror-coaster) and [Lightsaber Prop-Maker RP2040](https://learn.adafruit.com/lightsaber-rp2040/)